WuXu1/wuxuslibrary/README.md

 # Join The Discord - https://discord.gg/ncC2N3tvu2

-The Discord can be used for requests, support, general feedback and talk about sideloading!
+Used for requests, support, general feedback and talk about sideloading!